![]() |

-Not to worry!
-A couple simple tests will tell you what kind of stone you have, how to clean and care for it and if sealing granite countertops is necessary.
-Determine Your Stone Type and |
+A couple simple tests that you can easily perform yourself will tell you what kind of stone you have, if it could be problematic, how to clean and care for it and if sealing granite countertops is necessary.

 Granite is the stone of choice for use in the kitchen where all kinds of substances will come in contact with the countertop.

-Some granites are more absorbent than others (not good) and some "granite" is actually mixed with calcite (like marble) and the surface will corrode or "etch" when exposed to acids like lemon juice, coffee, alcohol, salad dressing, etc. (not good).
+And some "granite" may not be true granite but a mutt stone that maybe is mixed with calcite (like marble) and the surface will corrode or "etch" when exposed to acids like lemon juice, coffee, alcohol, salad dressing, etc. (not good).

 It is a chemical reaction between the acid and the calcite that physically alters the stone, which is especially noticeable on polished surfaces.